 We have so far assumed that the return (acknowledgment) channel is error-free.
 The plausibility of this assumption may be increased by the use of small Report Segments (RSs), or by the use of strong encoding schemes at the underlying link and/or physical layers, that greatly reduce the statistical significance of a RS loss.
-Nevertheless, the database field checkpoints retransmitted in (1) includes the lost RSs as well.
+Nevertheless, the database field checkpoints rexmitted in (1) includes the lost RSs as well.
 So, for a more accurate result, RS error rate could be incorporated in (12) by adding the loss probability of j RSs, with $0 \le j < k$ and j + m < k.
-Useful RSs (i.e., not retransmissions of already received RSs) are not transmitted when an EOB has not arrived successfully.
-Thus, RSs are not transmitted in the m rounds in which EOB is lost, but only in k-m rounds.
-The successful or unsuccessful transmission of the k-th RS (i.e., the one transmitted after the k-th round) is not considered, since the transmission has been completed at k rounds.
-Therefore, the considered values for j are [0..k-m-1], the number of different combinations for j is $\binom{k-m-1}{j}$ and the corresponding probability for each j is
+The final probability would become: